jglodek/statemachine.js/README.md

 This is a little javascript state-machine that does the job for me.

-It's less complicated than https://github.com/jakesgordon/javascript-state-machine/

 I like C++ boost::statechart, so all the transitions are done within event handlers.
+So there is no declaration of transitions.

 Status
 -------